veebch/heat-o-matic/README.md

 - Raspberry Pi Pico
 - SSD1351 Waveshare OLED
 - WGCD KY-040 Rotary Encoder
-- DS18B20 Stainless Steel Temperature Sensor
+- DS18B20 Stainless Steel Temperature Sensor (with 5K1 pull-up resistor)
 - A relay switch
 - A plug socket for the heating device, we use one of [these](https://www.galaxus.ch/de/s2/product/rommelsbacher-ts1502-wasserkocher-8406453?supplier=406802)
 - Wires Galore